Learn more about how to handle failed payments for Cloudflare plans and add-ons or subscrictions.

 Contact your bank to check for any restriction that would prevent Cloudflare from successfully processing your payment.

-Your billing information needs updating
+Incorrect billing information

 The billing information that Cloudflare has on file is inaccurate or incomplete.
 Also, the credit card on file might have expired.

-To ensure all billing information is current and accurate, see Updating your Cloudflare billing information
+To ensure all billing information is current and accurate, see Updating your Cloudflare billing information.

 Cloudflare was unable to collect payment due to insufficient funds in the account on file.
 Contact your financial institution to ensure fund availability.